DavidJGChen/bandit-exploration/paper/progress.typ

 == Baseline (simple algorithms)

 The baseline involves implementation of simple non-adaptive exploration algorithms for the beta-Bernoulli bandit setting.
+The "non-adaptive exploration" terminology is borrowed from Slivkins @intro-bandits.
 These include a random strategy, various $epsilon$-greedy strategies, and explore-then-commit.

 The random strategy simply chooses an action uniformly at random from the set of available actions, at each time-step.
 This is mainly chosen to demonstrate a worst-case upper bound on regret for all subsequent algorithms.